 Fever in Babies

-Welcoming a new baby into your home can be an exciting, but nerve-wracking time for parents.
-The nerves are understandable, considering that newborns don't come with instruction manuals, and babies aren't like little adults when they're sick -- they need special care.
+Welcoming a new baby into your home can be an exciting but nerve-wracking time.
+The nerves are understandable, considering that newborns don't come with instruction manuals.
+And when they get sick, it can induce even more anxiety.

 A fever in babies can be one of the scariest symptoms for parents, especially when that fever is high or the baby is only a few weeks old.